 Neglecting to proofread your work would invite unnecessary errors, grammatical issues, and spelling mistakes.
 Reviewing and proofreading your essay could help identify and fix wrong academic vocabulary, vague arguments, incomplete sentence structures, accuracy, contradictions, incorrect facts, and more.

 For students aiming at standout grades, an A+ Extended Project Qualification Essay can be the game-changer.
-While it requires a high degree of knowledge-sourcing, meticulous application and strong conviction to write an impressive piece, the suggestions outlined above will go a long way in easing the path.
+While it requires a high degree of knowledge-sourcing, meticulous application, and strong conviction to write an impressive piece, the above suggestions will go a long way in easing the path.

 We at Writers Per Hour can help you write a stellar EPQ essay.
-Our professional writers are subject matter experts in their respective fields and hail from leading universities across the US, UK and Australia.
+Our professional essay writers are subject matter experts in their respective fields and hail from leading universities across the US, UK, and Australia.